-I won’t lie, my children have been my focus for nearly 21 years and I have no idea where the time went?!
-I have a few more grey hairs, well, actually, maybe more than a few, as my colourist would confess.
-With my oldest son away at university, it’s just me and my youngest at home.
-Thankfully, the three of us have stayed connected with texting, emails and FaceTime, seriously, I don’t know how I would cope without this modern convenience.
-The conversations vary from the ridiculous to the wow, “you said that?!”
-Most of the time, actually… a lot of the time I’m in awe of what comes out of their mouths, kids these days, they’re so smart!
-Perhaps I should give myself more credit for a job well done, being a parent can be a thankless job, with that, I hope to reap the rewards soon, if not already.
+My two sons have been my focus for nearly 21 years.
+With that, where the heck has the time gone?!
+So yes, I have a few more grey hairs, well, maybe more than a few, as my colourist would confess.
+But, with my oldest son away at university, it’s just me and my youngest at home.
+Thankfully, the three of us have stayed connected through texting, emails and FaceTime.
+Seriously though, I don’t know how I would cope without this modern convenience.
+The conversations vary from the ridiculous to the wow,” you said that?!”
+Most of the time, I’m in awe of what comes from their mouths.
+Kids are so smart these days.
+Perhaps I should give myself more credit for a job well done.
+Parenting can be a thankless job, and with that, I hope to reap the rewards soon, if not already.

-Each morning I’ll drive my younger son to school, it’s about a half hour commute (one way), both of us with our coffees and I choose the music….usually.
-We mapped out the best possible route, there’s no deviating from this, it’s the fastest and easiest, this has been tested and discussed in great detail.
+Each morning I drive my younger son to school; it’s about a half-hour commute (one way).
+We are armed with coffee, and I usually dictate the music.
+We’ve mapped out the best possible route, and there’s no deviating from this.
+It’s the fastest and easiest.
+This route has been tried and tested in much detail.

-My son is graduating from high school and with only 3 months left, I’m facing yet another change in my life, it’s all good of course but you know the saying, “all good things must come to an end.”
-In a blink of an eye, it went from babies in-car seats to grown men who know how to drive, if my car could talk, there would be some funny stories.
-That said, I will miss our morning commutes and conversations, there were some real doozies, no topic was off-limits, solving world problems, or me going on about one thing or another, trying to get a yes or no out of a sleepy teen.
-I’m clearly the chatty one, I can’t stand silence in the car and my son is too polite to tell me to be quiet but for the most part, he is a willing participant.
+My son will be graduating from high school, and with only three months left, I’m facing yet another change in my life.
+It’s all good, of course, but you know the saying, “all good things must come to an end.”
+In a blink of an eye, we went from babies in-car seats to men who know how to drive.
+However, If my car could talk, there would be some funny stories.
+That said, I will miss our morning commutes and conversations.
+There were some real doozies.
+No topic was off-limits, solving world problems or me going on about one thing or another, trying to get a yes or no out of a sleepy teen.
+Unfortunately, I’m the chatty one.
+I can’t stand silence in the car, and my son is too polite to tell me to be quiet, but for the most part, he is a willing participant.

-There have been moments when I caught myself in full “Pepe la-pew,” mode, smothering, my son “Penelope Pussycat”, with questions and stories that I swear at one point he was staring out the passenger window, mouthing “HELP ME” to the cars next to us!
+There have been moments, catching myself in full “Pepe la-pew” mode, smothering my son “Penelope Pussycat” with questions and stories that I swear at one point he was staring out the passenger window, mouthing “HELP ME” to the car next to us!
 LOL.

-I’ve been the driver for many years and this is SO hard, the letting go part, I don’t want this moment to end.
-But it’s time, I believe my sons need their turn in the driver’s seat, literally and figuratively, paving the way to their own destiny, where ever that may take them.
-It’s bittersweet… as a parent, you want to send your children into the world with a driving force, independence, knowledge, confidence and courage, I trust that I have taught them this.
-I can only hope their journeys will be filled with stories and adventures with an occasional drive-thru to the unknown.
+However, I’ve been the driver for many years, and letting go is so hard.
+I don’t want this moment to end.
+But, it’s time, and I believe my sons need their turn in the driver’s seat, literally and figuratively, paving the way to their destiny wherever it may take them.
+It’s bittersweet.
+As a parent, you want to send your children into the world with a driving force, independence, knowledge, confidence and courage.
+I trust that I have taught them this.
+My only hope is that their journeys are filled with stories and adventures, with an occasional drive-thru to the unknown.

 When there’s one day here and the next day gone